Sheriff's Office: Explicit photos of minors found on Kannapolis man's iPad - Salisbury Post

 The investigation began June 30 as a cyber tip from the National Center for Missing and Exploited Children, said Chief Deputy David Ramsey with the Rowan County Sheriff’s Office.

-He said investigators checked two devices — an Apple iPhone and an Ipad.
+He said investigators checked two devices — an Apple iPhone and an iPad.
 Investigators found explicit photos on the iPad that included minors between the ages of two and 10 years old engaging in sex acts with adults and other minors.

 According to Ramsey, investigators arrested Hernandez on Monday at his home.
 He has since been released from the Rowan County Detention Center under a $50,000 secured bond.